extragood-io/jumpwire-docs/docs/flows.md

 Trigger stages are pre-packaged and follow the same behavior as any other stage, as described below.
 The most generic trigger stage is a webhook trigger, which can be configured with a specific subdomain and path.
 This will trigger the start of a run on each HTTP request, with input that matches the stage props (see below for more information about stage props).
 Other triggers can start a flow run based on streaming data, changes to a database, or events generated from third-party systems.

-Fow runs must complete, either in success or error, and each flow run is recorded and timed by default.
+Flow runs must complete, either in success or error, and each flow run is recorded and timed by default.

 ## Flow stages
 Stages are discreet units that encapsulate work or logic that transform data mid-flight during a flow, or extract and combine additional data into a flow in addition to the trigger.